 Sociology major careers and jobs

 Sociology majors are in demand.
-The U.S. Bureau of Labor Statistics predicts jobs for sociologists will grow 21 percent by 2018, a much faster rate than for other occupations.
-While many of Marquette's graduates pursue graduate education in sociology, law school or medical school, many with a bachelor’s degree begin their careers in areas such as:
+Many Marquette graduates pursue graduate education in sociology, law school or medical school, others with a bachelor’s degree begin their careers in areas such as:

 - Business consulting

 - Probation, parole and other criminal justice work

 - Social services

 - Rehabilitation counseling

 You'll find our sociology majors at the following graduate schools: